Pay-per-visit

 Frequently asked questions

 Where are scheduled visits available?
+Is there a One Medical office near me?

+In-Office Visits are scheduled appointments with the provider of your choice.
 Remote Visits are scheduled, virtual appointments with the provider of your choice and are available in U.S. states where One Medical offices are located.

-In-Office and Remote Visits are not included in the membership and are billed to you/your insurance; copays and deductibles may apply.
+In-Office and Remote Visits are not included in membership and are billed to you/your insurance; copays and deductibles may apply.

 Do I need to confirm my home pregnancy test result with a provider?

-Home pregnancy tests are very accurate, and you can trust a positive result - even if it’s very faint.
-Additional testing isn’t necessary, but people sometimes choose to take one or more additional home tests for peace of mind.
 A healthcare provider can also order a blood test to check for the same pregnancy hormone (hCG) that home tests look for, but a blood test is really only needed if there’s concern about symptoms like vaginal bleeding or bad cramping.

 How can I learn about my options for this pregnancy?